jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-6-checkpoint.md

 ---
 layout: page
 title: Chapter 6.
-"Of the Cases in Integer Numbers, in which the Formula axx+b becomes a Square."
+"Of the Cases in Integer Numbers, in which the Formula 𝑎𝑥𝑥+𝑏 becomes a Square."
 part: II
 chapter: 6
 ---